MICHELE NORRIS, Host:

 JEFF BRADY: Buying a used car without knowing there's hidden damage from a previous wreck or even a flood can be a big pain.
 There's bound to be huge repair bills.
 But for Robert Ellsworth, the cost was even higher.
 His son was killed riding in such a car.

-Mr. ROBERT ELLSWORTH: He was a passenger in a salvaged vehicle that had a head-on collision, and we later learned that the air bags did not deploy and were actually stuffed with paper.
+ROBERT ELLSWORTH: He was a passenger in a salvaged vehicle that had a head-on collision, and we later learned that the air bags did not deploy and were actually stuffed with paper.

-With a national car-titling system, it'll more difficult to do that because when one state reports a car is damaged, all the states will have the same information.
+BRADY: With a national car-titling system, it'll more difficult to do that because when one state reports a car is damaged, all the states will have the same information.
 The details will be attached to the vehicle identification number.
 The Department of Justice estimates the national system will save consumers up to $11 billion a year.
 So tomorrow, consumer advocates like Kansas City attorney Bernard Brown will be celebrating when the new system is officially launched.

-Mr. BERNARD BROWN (Lawyer, Kansas City): It's a red-letter day.
+BERNARD BROWN: It's a red-letter day.

 BRADY: One that was 17 years in the making.
 Congress created the system in 1992, but it never got off the ground because of opposition from insurance companies, businesses that issue car history reports, auto dealers, junkyard owners.
 Just about the only fans were law enforcement agencies and consumer advocates like Brown.

-Mr. BROWN: It took all of that.
+BROWN: It took all of that.
 No amount of persuasion would do.
 Foot-dragging, politics - it's quite an awful story.
 But at least we're here now.

 BRADY: Tomorrow isn't the end, though.
 The national car titling system still is missing some key data from insurance companies and junkyards.
 And only about half the states are submitting their data.
 Jim Burch is with the Department of Justice.